regal/regal/README.md

 Because Regal games are deterministic, the effects of any command on the [`GameInstance`](#gameinstance-1) can be undone.
 Essentially, this "rolls back" the instance state to the state it was at before the reverted command was executed.

-For example, here is a game that stores each command as an array in the state:
+For example, here is a game that stores each command in an array in the state:

 ```ts
 // undo-game-src.ts